openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 Example 2::

     <script type="text/javascript">
-    // .. pii:: The user's email address is sent to the billing provider here.
+    // .. pii: The user's email address is sent to the billing provider here.
 This information is not retired as it is necessary to keep for legal and financial reporting reasons.
-    // .. pii_types:: email_address
+    // .. pii_types: email_address
-    // .. pii_retirement:: retained
+    // .. pii_retirement: retained
     </script>